Synchronizing checkpoints to object store

 Checking sync status

-The status of the sync operation can be checked by making a GET
+The status of the sync operation can be checked by making a GET request to:

 curl http://localhost/v0/pipelines/{PIPELINE_NAME}/checkpoint/sync_status